Igboji6Ebuka/Diabates_dataset/README.md

 # Diabates_dataset
-This a notebook showing machine learning classfication model on pima_indian diabetes dataset
+This notebook demonstrates the implementation of a machine learning classification model utilizing CatBoost on the Pima Indian Diabetes dataset.